alanrogers/eghop/src/suggested.md

       that there is a bias in favor of species closely-related to our own.

-1. [Wang et al. 2020.][wang20:sa] Ancient genomes reveal complex patterns of population movement, interaction, and replacement in sub-Saharan Africa.

-    * "Here, we report genome-wide data from 20 ancient sub-Saharan African individuals, including the first reported ancient DNA from the DRC, Uganda, and Botswana.
-These data demonstrate the contraction of diverse, once contiguous hunter-gatherer populations, and suggest the resistance to interaction with incoming pastoralists of delayed-return foragers in aquatic environments. ...
-In Botswana, we show that Bantu ancestry post-dates admixture between pastoralists and foragers, suggesting an earlier spread of pastoralism than farming to southern Africa."

 1. [Hicks et al. 2018.][hicks20:nc] Gut microbiomes of wild great apes fluctuate seasonally in response to diet.